harshpastor/harshpastor/README.md

 - A Full-Stack Developer & Open Source enthusiast.
 - A Computer Engineering Undergraduate Student.
 - Currently working on some of my cool side projects based on Web Development.
 - I'm currently looking for opportunities.
-I would love to learn and contribute in any and every possible way.
+I would love to learn and contribute in any and every possible way .

 ❤️ from PasTor